 NOTE: It’s not necessary to order all 3 of these services, but I think each of them offer something good, and the monthly subscription fees aren’t too steep.
 There are TONS of viewing options!
 I’ve recently started watching Breaking Bad and Lost on Netflix!
 I agree with all the HYPE about these shows!!

 Finally!
 What took HBO so long??
-Coming in 2015, HBO is going to offer streaming over the internet without a cable package.
+HBO offers streaming over the internet without a cable package for $15 on Sling (see below).
 I guess I won’t need to borrow my friend’s cable TV login credentials anymore to access it then (ahem–did I just say that??).
-Read what NPR says about HBO streaming without a cable subscription.

 STEP 8: Switch Cable Companies